matweldon/astro-blog/src/content/blog/week3.md

 The twos are there because the parameter is just linked to `loss` by addition, which would just be a matrix of ones, but it appears twice in the computational graph.

 At the end of this week, I still haven't used Pytorch to fine-tune any billion-parameter language models, or train any vision models, or even classify digits.
-But at this point I feel like I have drunk deep from its well of secrets, and I am suffused by an immense calm.
+But at this point I feel like I have drunk deep from its well of secrets, and I am suffused by a sense of connectedness to the mycelial tendrils of the graph itself.
 I am a master of the gradients.
-I think I can _feel_ the computational graph spreading its mycelial tendrils across my desk towards my keyboard, calling me.
+Why would I want to spoil this feeling by actually training a model on data?